 Consulting - We earn revenue for advisory and consulting work that may be structured as different types of service offerings, including annual recurring projects, projects of a short duration or stand-ready obligations.
-Collectively, our consulting arrangements represent approximately 30%, 32% and 34% of customer contract revenue for the years ended December 31, 2020, 2019 and 2018, respectively.
+Collectively, our consulting arrangements represent approximately 32% to 34% of customer contract revenue from continuing operations each year.